thatslifescience/github_dev/_posts/2017-04-03-Should-I-use-sex-or-gender-pt-1-AKrentzel.md

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/139839751@N06/33634884282/in/dateposted-friend/" title="20170402_AKrentzel_thumb"><img src="https://c1.staticflickr.com/3/2814/33634884282_9cf39b872a_b.jpg" width="1024" height="512" alt="20170402_AKrentzel_thumb"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 **Figure 3** As a society we have expectations about how someone's gender relates to their sex.
 There is a wide diversity of this relationship.
-Source: Pixabay

 Using the distinctions between "sex" and “gender” is helpful for how we study behaviors.
 One example is play behavior in adolescence.
 There are gendered aspects of play such as what colors are marketed to boys and girls and who boys and girls are encouraged to play with.
 There are also parts of play – known as rough-and-tumble play – which are sexually dimorphic in many species of animals where males mostly engage in this behavior more than females [1].
 Check out [this video clip](https://youtu.be/DhTi9zvGYp8) to see examples of rough and tumble play behavior across mammals.
 For humans however, what are driving play behavior differences in adolescence?
 Is it early brain development that was influenced by hormones [2]?
 Or are there cultural expectations on girls and boys that determines how and how often they play?
 Whether it's your hormones, changes in your gene expression, or how life experiences are changing your brain, your biology can greatly be impacted by cultural differences placed on the genders.
 And the divide between sex and gender starts to become blurry.